Behind the Scenes

 Humans love stories, so the sooner you can start including simple stories, the more fun your lessons will be, for your students and for you!
 Also, one of the advantages of teaching a biblical language is that you and your students probably already have shared knowledge of a large body of stories and characters that you can use in your teaching!
 Just activate their memories of key Bible stories with a few keywords, and your students will already be tuned in to who you’re talking about and what is going on.
 So take advantage of all the shared Bible stories you have at your disposal!
 Also because most students are studying a biblical language in order to read the Bible, using lots of Bible material in your class is motivating and will help students feel they’re on the path to their goals.

-We use Patreon, but there are plenty of other options if you prefer to be different.
+We founded our own nonprofit, and we receive support through Zeffy.
 Here are some things we’ve learned about getting the funding you need to make your work sustainable.

 1. Be yourself and be a joyful teacher.
 People love to give to sincere people who love what they’re doing and look like they love what they’re doing.